dnut/upgrade/README.md

 ### /etc/group

-Anyone in the `upgraders` group has permission to execute the upgrade command.
+Anyone in the `upgraders` group has permission to execute `upgrade` or `clearpkgcache` without typing a password.